 Procurement Team – Structure and Roles

 In the previous post, the definition and key responsibilities of a procurement [management] team have been given and outlined.
 The following article will tell you what key factors should be considered when deciding on the roles and structure of your procurement group.
-It also outlines names of the group roles and duties of each of the roles.
+It also outlines the group roles’ names and each position’s duties.

-A procurement team structure refers to a composition of roles, duties and responsibilities of the team members.
-It identifies the key positions that provide successful purchasing management process.
+A procurement team structure comprises team members’ roles, duties, and responsibilities.
+It identifies the key positions that provide a successful purchasing management process.

-The structure of a procurement group will generally depend on several key factors around an enterprise that is going to order procurement items for a project.
-These factors are:
+The structure of a procurement group will generally depend on several critical factors around an enterprise that will order procurement items for a project.

-- Size of enterprise.
-If a company is large, this often means that the enterprise has a number of departments (Marketing & Sales, Purchasing, Accounts, etc.), relationships between the departments are well developed, a lot of employees are involved in the departments’ activities, much money are spent, and greater profits are received.
+- Company Size.
+If a company is large, this often means that the enterprise has several departments (Marketing & Sales, Purchasing, Accounts, etc.), relationships between the departments are well developed, a lot of employees are involved in the departments’ activities, much money are spent, and greater profits are received.

-Usually such an enterprise is involved in a number of projects and related activities, both short-term and long-term, so it needs to have a robust team of professionals who could state business/project procurement and purchasing activities.
+- Usually, such an enterprise is involved in some projects and related activities, both short-term and long-term, so it needs a strong team of professionals who could state business/project procurement and purchasing activities.

-To build and manage such a team, that enterprise will need to organize a procurement (purchasing) division in its organizational structure.
-The procurement division will consist of economists, analysts, and other specialists who can manage and follow procurement best practices.
+- To build and manage such a team, that enterprise must organize a procurement (purchasing) division in its organizational structure.
+The procurement division will consist of economists, analysts, and specialists who can manage and follow procurement best practices.

-- Scope of project.
+- Project Scope.
 When a project is initiated, the project manager and other authorized stakeholders develop a scope for the project.
-A scope involves identification of the logical boundaries to which the project is planned to be extended.
-The project scope is identified in the context of two key constraints, such as time and cost.
+A scope involves the identification of the logical boundaries to which the project is planned to be extended.
+The project scope is identified in the context of two key constraints: time and cost.

 In a procurement management team, there can be five possible roles:

 - Buyer.
-“Procuring” Buyer is a person who selects a suitable vendor and issues purchasing orders.
-Buyer prepares a list of potential vendors (the buyer’s list) to be submitted to Manager for approval.
-The buyer’s list is critical to identification of the key procurement policies and strategies that state procurement procedures and activities.
+A “Procuring” Buyer is a person who selects a suitable vendor and issues purchasing orders.
+The Buyer prepares a list of potential vendors (the Buyer’s list) to be submitted to Manager for approval.
+The Buyer’s list is critical to identifying the vital procurement policies and strategies that state procurement procedures and activities.

 - Procuring Officer.
-This role is assigned to a person who directly communicates and negotiates with vendors.
-The person is responsible for sending the request for proposals (RFPs) to the approved vendors from the buyer’s list.
-Often Officer shares duties of Buyer and submits the buyer’s list for approval.
-Purchasing Officer may act on behalf of Buyer when submitting purchasing orders to approved vendors.
+This role is assigned to someone who directly communicates and negotiates with vendors.
+The person is responsible for sending the request for proposals (RFPs) to the approved vendors from the Buyer’s list.
+Often Officer shares the duties of the Buyer and submits the Buyer’s list for approval.
+Purchasing Officer may act on behalf of the Buyer when submitting purchasing orders to approved vendors.

 - Manager.
-It is a role of taking supervisory and managerial responsibilities.
-Procurement Manager leads the work of the purchasing division, including tasks and activities of Purchasing Officer and Buyer.
-Manager has authorities to make decisions concerning operational activity; however, he or she must communicate with Director to get the strategic, long-term direction of procuring activities (including government activities).
-Manager closely works with the project manager, and in collaboration both managers decide on specifications and technical requirements of procurement items required for accomplishing the project.
+It is a role of taking on supervisory and managerial responsibilities.
+The procurement Manager leads the work of the purchasing division, including tasks and activities of Purchasing Officer and Buyer.
+The manager has the authority to make decisions concerning operational activity; however, they must communicate with the director to get the strategic, long-term direction of procuring activities (including government activities).
+The manager closely works with the project manager, and in collaboration, both managers decide on specifications and technical requirements of procurement items required for accomplishing the project.

 - Analyst.
-Purchasing analysis is a person who cares for informing upper management of purchasing process status and progress by submitting procurement reports.
-Purchasing analysis is responsible for tracking spending activity against contracts and non-contracted spending and ensuring procurement best practices and policy compliance.
+Purchasing analysis is a person who informs upper management of purchasing process status and progress by submitting procurement reports.
+Purchasing analysis tracks spending activity against contracts and non-contracted spending and ensures procurement best practices and policy compliance.